 - Even more pressure added by strict driving time and rest time requirements

 The portion of federal trucking laws that directly concerns truck driver fatigue is the Hours of Service rule.
-The Hours of Service or "HOS" regulations apply to most commercial truck drivers.
+The Hours of Service or “HOS” regulations apply to most commercial truck drivers.
 Restrictions differ depending on the type of truck and type of cargo.
-For example, there is an 11-hour driving limit for property carrying commercial motor vehicle (CMV) drivers so long as they have taken at least 10 hours off duty.
+For example, there is an 11-hour driving limit for property-carrying commercial motor vehicle (CMV) drivers so long as they have taken at least 10 hours off-duty.
 The driving limit goes down to 10 hours for passenger-carrying CMV drivers.
 Continue reading for a brief overview of HOS laws.

-Truckers who drive at night are statistically more likely to fall asleep at the wheel and become involved in fatigue-related accidents than truckers who drive during the day, regardless of how many hours off-duty they have had or how many hours of sleep they had.
-Studies have found that driving during nighttime and early morning hours has more to do with crash rates than hours of sleep or hours off duty.
+Truckers who drive at night are statistically more likely to fall asleep at the wheel and become involved in fatigue-related accidents than truckers who drive during the day, regardless of how many hours off-duty they have had or how many hours of sleep they have had.
+Studies have found that driving during nighttime and early morning hours has more to do with crash rates than hours of sleep or hours off-duty.
 Unfortunately, truckers still have to drive at night.

 Factoring in the size and mass of commercial trucks, the outcome of drowsy driving crashes is often disastrous.
 If you or someone you love was involved in an accident caused by a big rig driver, we invite you to contact us to discuss the merits of your case.
-Wyatt Law Firm, Ltd.'s team of San Antonio trucking accident attorneys has extensive experience handling these types of cases.
+Wyatt Law Firm‘s team of trucking accident attorneys has extensive experience handling these types of cases.
 Call us today or fill out a free online case evaluation form to get in touch with us.